A Long and Honorable Inheritance

 St. Mary's School

 The next school to appear on the scene was St. Mary's, operated by the Community of St. Mary, an order of nuns headquartered in New York.
 In the 1870s, the Sisters came to Memphis , but found the summer epidemics so devastating that a rest house was sought.
 Two St. Mary's Sisters spent the winter of 1887 at Sewanee in the first Hodgson Hall.
 Soon a training school was opened for the mountain girls who did not have ready access to public schools.
-In 1926-1927, the Sisters began high school classes at the present convent site.
+In 1926-1927, the Sisters began high school classes at the present site of St. Mary's Sewanee: The Ayres Center for Spiritual Development.
 In 1967, the Community of St. Mary withdrew from the school and, shortly after, St. Mary's School closed.

 St. Andrew's School